Stream or download it for free on iTunes, Stitcher, or Podomatic.

 Music: “Fratres (for violin and piano)” by Arvo Part, from the album Tabula Rasa (ECM Records, 1984).

-Heather Cox Richardson, West from Appomattox: The Reconstruction of America after the Civil War.
-New Haven & London, CT: Yale University Press, 2007.
+Heather Cox Richardson, West from Appomattox: The Reconstruction of America after the Civil War (New Haven: Yale University Press, 2007).

-Alan Trachtenberg, The Incorporation of America: Culture & Society in the Gilded Age.
-New York: Hill & Wang, 1982.
+Alan Trachtenberg, The Incorporation of America: Culture & Society in the Gilded Age (New York: Harper Collins, 1982).